Fill in a keyword below to quickly find the answer to your question about the visa New Zealand

 - How much does the NZeTA cost and how do I pay?

 There is also the option to voluntarily offset the CO2 emissions of your trip and/or register your trip with the embassy.
-These options are not compulsory, and the costs depend on your nationality and the country you are travelling to.
+These options are not compulsory, and the costs depend on your nationality and the country from which you travel.
 The costs for these options are indicated in the application form.
-All further information about your contribution to the compensation of CO2 emissions via e-Visa.ie can be found in this article.
+Further information about your contribution to the compensation of CO2 emissions via e-Visa.ie can be found in this article.

-You can pay for the costs of your NZeTA safely and easily via Visa, MasterCard, American Express or PayPal.
-No additional costs are charged for any of these payment methods.
+You can pay for the cost of your NZeTA safely and easily with Visa, MasterCard, American Express or PayPal.
 After you have completed the payment, you can immediately download a receipt.
 Once the application has been processed, you will be able to download the full invoice.